 Win The Future | Why Asset Managers Need An ETF Strategy

-of 2018, there were more than~$4.8 Trillion of institutional and retail assets
+By the start of 2020, there were more than~$6 Trillion of institutional and retail assets invested in ETFs,

 European ETF Asset Growth: Source ETFGI

-20 years of existence, ETFs find themselves superbly positioned to take advantage of a convergence of mega-trends
+existence, ETFs find themselves superbly positioned to take advantage of a convergence of mega-trends

-that are driving changes in investor behaviour and the delivery of investment and wealth management
+that are driving changes in investor behavior and the delivery of investment and wealth management

 Trend 1 – Self Directed Investment / Empowered Investors